algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 }
 ```

-All this work saved us 20% or so:
+All this work saved us 15-20% or so:

 ![](../img/search-btree-optimized.svg)

+Doesn't feel very satisfying so far, but we will reuse these optimization ideas later.

+There are two main problems with the current implementation:

+- The `update` procedure as is quite costly, especially considering that it is likely to be useless: 16 out of 17 times we can just fetch the result from the last block.
+- We do non-constant number of iterations, causing branch prediction problems similar to how it did for the [Eytzinger binary search](/binary-search/#removing-the-last-branch); you can also see it on the graph this time, but the latency bumps have a period of $2^4$.

-To progress further, we need to change the layout a little bit.
+To address these problems, we need to change the layout a little bit.

 ## B+ Tree Layout

-The `update` seems to be useless: 16 out of 17 times we can just read the element from the last block

-We want to get rid of branches completely — this means having a fixed-height tree.
-We also probably don't want to do the `update` as it turns out to be quite costly.
+The layout is not succinct: we need about some additional memory to store the internal nodes — about $\frac{1}{16}$-th of the original array size, to be exact.

 B-tree layout